LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

   Ensure that your internals are prepared, as growing diversity is ultimately more important than hiring.

-- [Applied humaning for technical interviews](https://www.youtube.com/watch?v=yeV62jgu1l0) - by Cate Huston.
+- [Applied Humaning for Technical Interviews](https://www.youtube.com/watch?v=yeV62jgu1l0) - by Cate Huston.
 Takeaways: In a power based situation, the quality of the relationship is owned by the person with the power (the interviewer).
 Don't give feedback on aspects you have no evidence for.
 What does a good interview question look like?
 Should have multiple answers and tradeoffs.
 For developers - how does the person handle the bits of the role that aren't coding.

 - [Creating the Dream Team: Transform Your Engineering Organization to Attract New Talent](http://blog.carbonfive.com/2015/09/16/creating-the-dream-team-transform-your-engineering-organization-to-attract-new-talent/) - by Andrew Hao.
 Takeaway: Focus more on building culture than offering perks.
 Assess your culture, set the example, and coach.